raspitv/RasPiCamcorder/ReadMe.txt

-This Readme will contain some basic info about the RasPiCamcorder 2
+This Readme contains basic info about the RasPiCamcorder 2 by Alex Eames of RasPi.TV

-But I haven't written it all yet, so, for the time being, you can pop over to the http://RasPi.TV blog or YouTube and see some info about the project there...
+Basically there are three major parts...

+Video recording                         [sudo python picamcorder2.py] Stills capture (plus DropBox upload)    [sudo python picamstills-db.py] Video streaming                         [python picamstreamer.py]

+These are currently three separate programs.
+See below for details.

+Photos and further info on the http://RasPi.TV blog or YouTube...

 http://raspi.tv/?p=3424
 and